When you purchase through affiliate links on our site, we may earn a commission. Here’s how it works.

 To test iMovie, I worked on a few clips using both my Mac and my iPhone.
 The app has a simple design that makes it easy to add music to videos, either from its built-in soundtrack library or by uploading my own songs.
 I could trim the tracks, change the volume, and even layer more than one audio clip without spending too much time.

-I mostly used this video editor for Mac to create social media previews and BTS clips, where I needed my videos to be in high quality and ready fast.
+I mostly used this video editor for Mac to create social media previews and BTS clips, where I needed my videos to be of high quality and ready fast.
 Since iMovie works across Apple devices, I could begin editing on my phone while I’m on the go and then continue right where I stopped on my laptop.

 Kate also tested iMovie and agreed that it’s a great free app to add music to videos for iOS.
 She thought it was especially good for beginners because it’s so easy to use. iMovie also provides tools to add text, backgrounds, photos, and special effects like slow motion, faster playback, picture-in-picture, and split screen.